mass-Eve/programming-with-C/09-Structures/Structures/1-basics.md

 There is no direct way to initialise default values to some or all elements of the structure.

-What ?
+What does it mean?

-Basically, this is not possible in C !
+Basically, what's been done on <line 12>, is not possible in C !
 ```c
 #include<stdio.h>